|

 no territorial sovereignty, the number of states that had diplomatic relations with it, which had been reduced to 16, actually

-City was created by the Lateran Treaty in 1929 to "ensure the absolute and visible independence of the Holy See"
+of the Vatican City was created by the Lateran Treaty in 1929 to "ensure the absolute and visible independence of the

-and "to guarantee to it an indisputable sovereignty in international affairs" (quotations from the treaty).
-Archbishop
+Holy See" and "to guarantee to it an indisputable sovereignty in international affairs" (quotations from the

-Jean-Louis Tauran, the Holy See's former Secretary for Relations with States, said that the Vatican City is a "minuscule
+treaty).
+Archbishop Jean-Louis Tauran, the Holy See's former Secretary for Relations with States, said that the Vatican City

 of the Annuario Pontificio introduced "almost 200 corrections to its existing biographies of the popes, from